Azrubael/EPAM-GCP/README.md

   lab2-skillboost   # GCP Lab2 - Creating Resource Dependencies with Terraform
   lab4-skillboost   # GCP Lab4 - Creating a Remote Backend
-  task-mig          # The task of EPAM with a managed instances group task-iac          # The task of EPAM with IaC in a Terraform environment
+  task-mig          # The task of EPAM with a managed instances group task-iac          # The task of EPAM with IaC with Terraform (petclinic)